Tail vibration

 Tail vibration is a common behavior in some snakes where the tail is vibrated rapidly as a defensive response to a potential predator.
-Tail vibration should not be confused with where the tail is twitched in order to attract prey.
-While rattlesnakes are perhaps the most famous group of snakes to exhibit tail vibration behavior, many other snake groups—particularly those in the Colubridae and Viperidae families—are known to vibrate tails when feeling threatened.
+Tail vibration is distinct from caudal luring, where the tail is twitched in order to attract prey.
+While rattlesnakes are perhaps the most famous group of snakes to exhibit tail vibration behavior, many other snake groups—particularly those in the Colubridae and Viperidae families—are known to vibrate their tails.

 Description

 Process

 Tail vibration involves the rapid shaking of the tail in response to a predatory threat.
 The behavior is particularly widespread among New World species of Viperidae and Colubridae.
 However, some Typhlopidae and Boidae species may also tail vibrate.
 At least one species of lizard—Takydromus tachydromoides—has been shown to tail vibrate in response to a potential predator.

 Tail vibration behavior in rattlesnakes is somewhat different from tail vibration in other snakes because rattlesnakes hold their tails vertically when tail vibrating, whereas other snakes hold the tail horizontally.
 Presumably, this is because the rattlesnake rattle produces its own noise, which would be diminished by the exterior of the rattle contacting the ground, and, conversely, snakes without rattles must vibrate the tail against the ground or some other object in order to make noise.